playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 - [Tailwind](https://tailwindcss.com/) for its ubiquitous adoption among utility class libraries (nearly 10M downloads a week on NPM)
 - [CSS Modules](https://github.com/css-modules/css-modules) for its close-to-bare CSS and invisible usage
-- [SCSS](https://sass-lang.com/) for its broad adoption (13M downloads a week on NPM) and ability to compile complex styling to raw CSS
+- [SCSS](https://sass-lang.com/) for its broad adoption (13M downloads a week on NPM) and the ability to compile complex styling to raw CSS
-- [Emotion](https://emotion.sh/) for its framework agnostic approach to runtime CSS-in-JS
+- [Emotion](https://emotion.sh/) for its framework-agnostic approach to runtime CSS-in-JS
-- [Panda CSS](https://panda-css.com/) for its framework agnostic approach to compiled away CSS-in-JS
+- [Panda CSS](https://panda-css.com/) for its framework-agnostic approach to compile away CSS-in-JS

 Let's get into it.

 </details>

 CSS is awesome.
-It's also used in every web app out there; which makes sense given that it's one of the three core languages of the web: HTML, CSS, and JavaScript.
+It's also used in every web app out there, which makes sense given that it's one of the three core languages of the web: HTML, CSS, and JavaScript.

 If we wanted to, for example, build the header bar of this mockup: